USRSE/documents/transparency-log.md

 affiliation with the US-RSE, and especially anyone representing the US-RSE Association in any role (including as a volunteer or speaker).

-This log serves to inform the US-RSE community about all responses to code of conduct reports in a public, aggregated, and anonymized form.
+This log serves to inform the US-RSE community about all responses to Code of Conduct reports in a public, aggregated, and anonymized form.
 We believe that a community must be able to see that a Code of Conduct is enforced in order for it to be effective.
-Without a visible process potential community members may not feel comfortable joining.
-A visible log can also help the community establish the social standards expressed in the code of conduct.
+Without a visible process, potential community members may not feel comfortable joining.
+A visible log can also help the community establish the social standards expressed in the Code of Conduct.

 A public record allows the community to monitor the enforcement of the Code of Conduct and propose changes to the reporting and enforcement process if